Google delays return to office and mandates vaccines | ExBulletin

 Google delays return to office and mandates vaccines

-San Ramon, Calif.
-(AP) Google has postponed the return of most workers to their offices until mid-October, requiring everyone to be vaccinated to combat the spread after the vast campus is fully reopened.
-It is expanding.
-Delta variant.

-In a Wednesday email sent to Google to more than 130,000 employees, CEO Sundar Pichai said the company now has most employees since October 18th, rather than its previous target date of September 1st.
-Said he was aiming to return to the office.
+Google has put off most workers’ return to the office until mid-October, and has a policy in place that will eventually require everyone to be vaccinated once the vast campus is fully reopened.
+Associated Press Report: Wednesday’s announcement was made because the more contagious delta mutation is causing a dramatic surge in COVID-19 cases and hospitalizations.
+In an email sent to Google’s more than 130,000 employees worldwide, CEO Sundar Pichai said the company now has most employees since October 18th, rather than its previous target date of September 1st.
+He said he was aiming to bring the staff back to the office.
 Tens of thousands of contractors that Google will continue to pay while access to the campus is restricted.

-Pichai writes that this extension gives people the flexibility they need while giving them time to get back to work.
+“This extension gives us the flexibility to get back to work while giving the people who need it,” Pichai wrote.

 And Pichai revealed that once the office is fully reopened, everyone working there will need to be vaccinated.
-This requirement is first imposed at Google’s headquarters and other US offices in Mountain View, California, before it is expanded to more than 40 countries in which Google operates.

-Vaccine obligations are coordinated to comply with local laws and regulations, with exceptions for medical and other protected reasons.

-Pichai explained that vaccination is one of the most important ways to keep ourselves and our community healthy for the next few months.
+This requirement is first imposed at Google’s Mountain View, CA, headquarters, and other US offices before it is expanded to more than 40 other countries in which Google operates.
+Google’s vaccine obligations will be adjusted to comply with local laws and regulations, Pichai wrote, and exceptions will be made for medical and other “protected” reasons.
+“Vaccination is one of the most important ways to keep ourselves and our community healthy for the next few months,” Pichai explained.

 Sources